utec-cs2901-2019-2/easy-exam-grupo-uno/User-Guide/USER_GUIDE.md

     6. Use case ends.

 ## **Non-functional requirements**
-   1. As a user I can use EasyExam in my mobilephone the same way I use it in a desktop.
+   1. As a student I can have every functionality of the desktop version in the mobile version
    2. As a teacher I can download my exams really fast.
    3. As a user I can have fast transitions between windows.
    4. As a user I can have a responsive page